Phone:

 Protocol

-human AFP ELISA Kit was based on standard sandwich enzyme-linked immune-sorbent assay technology.
-A monoclonal antibody from mouse specific for AFP has been precoated onto 96-well plates.
-Standards (Expression system for standard: NSO, Immunogen sequence: R19-V609) and test samples are added to the wells, a biotinylated detection polyclonal antibody from goat specific for AFP is added subsequently and then followed by washing with PBS or TBS buffer.
+ELISA Kit is based on standard sandwich enzyme-linked immune-sorbent assay technology.
+An antibody has been precoated onto 96-well plates.
+Standards and test samples are added to the wells, a biotinylated detection antibody specific for target is added subsequently and then followed by washing with PBS or TBS buffer.
 Avidin-Biotin-Peroxidase Complex was added and unbound conjugates were washed away with PBS or TBS buffer.
 HRP substrate TMB was used to visualize HRP enzymatic reaction.
 TMB was catalyzed by HRP to produce a blue color product that changed into yellow after adding acidic stop solution.
-The density of yellow is proportional to the human AFP amount of sample captured in plate.
+The density of yellow is proportional to the target amount in sample captured in plate.

 Restrictions